Cypress Lake High School

-Cypress Lake High School Center for the Arts is a secondary school located in Fort Myers, Florida.
+Cypress Lake High School Center for the Arts is a secondary school located in Cypress Lake, Florida.
 Cypress Lake High School is a high school in the South Zone specializing in five arts programs: Music, Dance, Media, Theatre, and Visual arts.

 Cypress Lake has AP programs and an extensive ESOL program.

 Center for the Arts

 Cypress Lake High School's secondary campus, the Center for Arts, was established in 1994 and is exclusively for students with a concentration in one of the arts programs; it is located north of the main campus and consists of five distinct departments.
 In the past, Cypress Lake High School and Cypress Lake Center for the Arts were separate institutions and therefore had separate sets of administration and staff.
 Students attending Cypress Lake Center for the Arts would take their academic classes at Cypress Lake High School.
 Today, they are one coherent school, with the same staff and administration.